 Practicum is by no means a guaranteed experience to all who are admitted to the UWRF school psychology program.
 All candidates for practicum are evaluated for practicum readiness at various points in the program.
-In addition to general advising meetings with an assigned advisor, candidates receive specific practicum readiness feedback during an informal meeting with the program director in the fall semester of the 2nd Year (the year prior to practicum) and more formally following a discussion by the entire faculty during the spring of the 2nd Year.
+In addition to general advising meetings with an assigned advisor, candidates are evaluated more formally following a discussion by the entire faculty during the spring of the 2nd Year.
 Practicum readiness is defined by the program as the candidate possessing emerging or developed basic skills and dispositions (e.g., professional demeanor, professional writing skills, organization, work ethic, interpersonal and personal skills, adequate completion of M.S.E. courses).
-Though candidates are not expected to be fully developed as a professional prior to being deemed "ready for practicum," the faculty must agree, as a whole, the candidate has a very strong success to achieve success during practicum.
+Though candidates are not expected to be fully developed as a professional prior to being deemed "ready for practicum," the faculty must agree, as a whole, the candidate is likely to achieve success during practicum.
 Candidates evaluated as ready for practicum are provided this feedback mid-semester, prior to placements being for the following year being assigned.
-Candidates requiring additional development are assigned a professional growth plan (see the UWRF School Psychology Student Handbook for more information about growth plans) that identifies steps to correct concerns to be addressed prior to practicum placement or the candidate may be advised to discontinue the school psychology program altogether.

-Practicum assignments are made by the faculty members of program.
+Following careful consideration of practicum candidate needs, and matches with sites and supervisors, the program faculty members make practicum assignments.
 The following details outline additional practicum placement procedures: